joypixels/emojify.js/README.md

 ## Rationale
 I wanted [my blog](http://hassankhan.me) to display smileys nicely, decided to use Emojis because they look nice.
+[GitterHQ](https://github.com/gitterHQ) wanted to use it in [Gitter](https://gitter.im/), so they very kindly rewrote it and here we are.

 ## Usage